 The Project Enhancement Network and Incubator (PEN and Inc.) is a 7-week program for accelerating digital projects.
 We build a cohort of digital scholars and foster an environment in which researchers can conduct innovative scholarship.

 Open Access Policy

-In partnership with the Faculty Senate Library Committee, DRS helped advocate for the adoption of a campus-wide open access policy, adopted and passed by the Faculty Senate in early 2016.
-You can learn more at the open access policy implementation webpage.
+In partnership with the Faculty Senate Library Committee, DRS advocated for the adoption of a campus-wide open access policy, adopted and passed by the Faculty Senate in early 2016.

 To address the issue of the rising cost of college textbooks, FSU Libraries are offering Alternative Textbook grants to support instructors in their efforts to replace commercial textbooks with open alternatives that are available at no cost to students.